jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-05-03-geprc-skip3-hd-review-complete-setup/index.md

 Simply put, the [GEPRC Skip3 HD][1] merries the HD capabilities of a drone like the Mobula7 HD with the flight performance of a toothpick like the GEPRC Phantom or the Emax Tinyhawk Freestyle.
 But this is not just a simple combination of features and an incremental upgrade.
 The performance alone is a huge upgrade with support for up to 4S batteries and is probably more than what most people would ever need.

-At the same time you get nice long flight times of more than 6 minutes cruising and easily over 4 minute full throttle zipping around.
+At the same time you get nice long flight times of more than 6 minutes cruising and over 4 minute full-send zipping around.

 If on top of all of this you prefer bi-blade props and the way they fly then you will love this drone.
 If like me you prefer tri-blade props, you could risk it, downsize to 2.5" and try the Avan Rush tri-blades.
-I don't recommend you do this, because it could lead to burned motors, according to the manufacturer, but I'll take my chances and let you know what happened after a few months.
+I don't recommend you do this, because it could lead to burned motors, according to the manufacturer, but I'll take my chances and let you know what happens in a few months.
 I just gotta have me some tri-blade props.

 I did notice some very slight hints of jello in the HD recording when going strong against the wind, so will be monitoring how that plays out, but in general I'm satisfied with the quality of the HD recording.

-I did have something bizarre happening twice - when I plugged in the quad, but did not immediately take off for about a minute or so, after taking off I had a lot of latency in my goggles.
-I landed, powercycled the quad and started flying again and there was no issue.
-I have NO idea what this is about and if you do know please drop a comment.
+I did have something bizarre happen twice.
+When I plugged in the quad, but did not immediately take off for about a minute or so, after taking off I had a lot of latency in the FPV feed which I had never experienced before.
+Luckily after quickly landing and powercycling the quad the problem goes away.
+I have no idea what this is about and if you do know please drop a comment.
 I'm thinking it could be the VTX starting to overheat after a bit if not cooled down by the air brushing past it when the drone flies, but this is just a theory.
-It's also not a consistent thing and only happened 2 times out of about 10 flights.
+It's also not a consistent thing and only happened a couple of times out of about 10 or so flights.

-I'm looking forward to flying this quad a ton more this spring and summer and I feel pretty happy about it because I seem to have finally found the toothpick that can record HD and also performs like a rocket.
+I'm looking forward to flying this quad a ton more this spring and summer and I feel pretty happy about it because I seem to have finally found the toothpick that can record HD and also flies like a rocket.

 Happy flying!